Are you a Foster Parent in Need of Time Off?

-- Tell your Foster Parent Support worker of any respite plans for a custodial child.
+- Tell your Foster Parent Support worker of any respite plans for a custodial child ten (10) business days prior to placement need if requiring assistance in locating a respite home.
 You may give your worker notice via email or by telephone, and when possible, prior to the respite occurring.
-Your FPS worker will notify the Family Service Worker of the respite by email or in person immediately.

-- A custodial child’s overnight stay with friends or foster parent relatives are made at the discretion of the foster parent and with reliance upon the prudent parenting protocol.
+- A custodial child’s overnight stay with friends or foster parent relatives is made at the discretion of the foster parent and with reliance upon the prudent parenting protocol.

 - If you arrange for respite care yourself, you are responsible for paying the caregiver.

 - Any respite requests that exceed the built-in allowance will be considered supplemental respite days and will require pre-authorization from the Regional Administrator.
-Supplemental respite could include: family death/medical emergency; expedited foster home emergency.
+Supplemental respite could include family death/medical emergency; or expedited foster home emergency.
 These instances must be discussed with the FPS team for regional approval.

 If You Foster through a Contract Agency